Brand Name Generator

 Brands work as promises.
 They are assurances that the products made by that company will perform as expected.
 It is a promise of quality and design.
 It’s more than just products though.

 A brand functions through associations that communicate different types of characteristics.
 “People use brands to categorize their choices”.
-A strong brand is a means of making people aware of what the company represents and what are it’s offerings and over time a brand makes purchasing decisions easier for consumers by simplify the process of buying.
+A strong brand is a means of making people aware of what the company represents and what are its offerings and over time a brand makes purchasing decisions easier for consumers by simplifying the process of buying.

 In one survey it was found that “more than 50% of the survey participants chose the products and services by a particular brand”.

-This idea of brand is built up around a web of associations portrayed to the consumer.
+This idea of the brand is built up around a web of associations portrayed to the consumer.
 For example, many consumers are swayed by the ethical implications of purchasing from a particular brand.
-A brand that is known to use child labour in the production of their goods, no matter if their products are cheaper, will suffer against a brand with a clearly outlined ethical manufacturing process.
+A brand that is known to use child labor in the production of their goods, no matter if their products are cheaper, will suffer against a brand with a clearly outlined ethical manufacturing process.

 The brand is the face, the portrayed personality of a business, and a good brand is something that the consumer will connect with on an emotional level.

 Brand positioning is a key part of your marketing strategy.
-You need to constantly pay attention to your customers needs and desire “in order to create a competitive brand.”
+You need to constantly pay attention to your customer’s needs and desires “in order to create a competitive brand.”